 The Scottish Oral History Centre was set up in 1995 within the Department of History at the University of Strathclyde to support the use of oral history within the academic community and in the cognate areas such as archives and museums.

 The Scottish Oral History Centre (SOHC) was established at the University of Strathclyde in 1995.
 Since then, it has been involved in a wide range of teaching, research and outreach activities designed primarily to encourage the use of ‘best practice’ oral history methodology in Scotland.
-Professor McIvor has been Director of the Centre since 2005 (and was joint Director with Professor Callum Brown prior to that) and we currently have a complement of eight additional staff: Dr Angela Bartie, Prof Phil Cooke, Dr Erin Jessee, Dr David Walker, Dr Susan Morrison, Dr Linsey Robb and Dr Angela Turner.
+Professor McIvor has been Director of the Centre since 2005 (and was joint Director with Professor Callum Brown prior to that) and we currently have a complement of ten additional staff: Dr Alison Chand, Prof Phil Cooke, Dr Erin Jessee, Dr Laura Kelly, Dr Susan Morrison, Dr Emma Newlands, Dr Linsey Robb, Dr Matt Smith, Dr Angela Turner Dr David Walker.
 There are several current Masters and PhD students who incorporate oral history interviewing into their research methodologies in History at Strathclyde.
 As a group we have a substantial publication and research record and supervise a large number of undergraduate and postgraduate students using oral history techniques.

 The SOHC has developed a strong profile in Scotland and has growing international links.
 SOHC staff have research networks across Europe, North America and Africa.
 We are currently involved in a transatlantic collaborative relationship with the Centre for Oral History and Digital Storytelling (COHDS), University of Concordia, Montreal, Canada, where a number of our staff hold Research Affiliate status.
 The Director of COHDS, Professor Steven High, took up the first SOHC visiting Professorship in 2012.
-The SOHC and the COHDS are jointly organising a major international conference on deindustrialisation to be held in Montreal 1-5 May 2014.
+The SOHC and the COHDS have jointly organised a major international conference on deindustrialisation held in Montreal 1-5 May 2014.

 - To be an international centre for oral history study, research, teaching and training.